WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 In set theory, the word product usually refers to the *Cartesian* product of two sets.

 {{< note-alert >}}
 The Cartesian product of two sets is a set of ordered pairs made from every possible combination of every element from both sets.

+Thinking about it in simple math terms, the number of elements in the Cartesian product `C` of two sets `A` and `B` is the *product* of the number of elements in `A` and the number of elements in `B`.
 {{< /note-alert >}}

 You can use set theory notation to express the product of two types `A` and `B` as `C = A × B`.
 This product operation is not commutative; `A × B` is *not* the same as `B × A`.
 If you think about it for a bit, you'll see why: you'd be switching around the order of the declared components!
 The example I just talked about only uses two component types: `A` and `B`.
 How would we represent `some_type`, for example?
 The answer is to chain multiple product operations together, like so: